Steering Clear Of Probate With Trusts

 You can also, when the time comes, transfer full control to a trusted loved one so that you cannot be taken advantage of during moments of limited capacity or incapacity.
-If you regain capacity, that trust loved one can transfer full control back to you.
+If you regain capacity, that trusted loved one can transfer full control back to you.

-Asset Transfer on Death
+Asset Transfer On Death

-With a well written trust, your Field Law estate attorney can quickly implement your wishes upon your death.
+With a well-written trust, your Field Law LLC estate attorney can quickly implement your wishes upon your death.
 Typically, minimal paperwork is needed by your banks, investment advisors, the Office of Motor Vehicles, and the clerk of court to transfer your accounts, cars and house to your chosen beneficiaries.
 This paperwork is usually only the type of paperwork you would need to transfer the same to your beneficiaries if you were alive, nothing more and with no costly court orders.

-When crafting a probate avoiding estate plan with a trust, we work with you, your bank, your HR professionals and your financial advisors to setup and transfer your assets now versus waiting until you pass away to have your executor do the work after filing your Will with the courts.
+When crafting a probate-avoiding estate plan with a trust, we work with you, your bank, your HR professionals and your financial advisors to set up and transfer your assets now versus waiting until you pass away to have your executor do the work after filing your Will with the courts.